 Those records which have survived are held by the National Records of Scotland under the references BR/CAL/15 and GD344.
 If your research is post 1923 when the Caledonian Railway was grouped with others into the London, Midland and Scottish Railway you will have to search in the LMS Archives which are largely held at the National Archives, Kew.
 There is also a limited collection of LMS information at the National Records of Scotland, reference BR/LMS/15.

 The Association has a long term programme to collect details of the staff members who created and operated the railway company.
-The current list of names on our database (last updated January 2017 and now containing 13,960 records) can be downloaded.
+The current list of names on our database (last updated September 2023 and now containing over 30,353 records) can be downloaded here.

 When using this list please note that each line represents a reference found in a surviving source and adjacent lines may either refer to an individual employee, at different periods of their career, or may refer to a different employee with the same name or to multiple origins for the same information.